bitcoin-sv/arc/doc/README.md

   "txid": "48ccf56b16ec11ddd9cfafc4f28492fb7e989d58594a0acd150a1592570ccd13"
 }
 ```

+A callback token can be added to the request by adding the header `X-CallbackToken: <your callback token>`.
+The respective callback will then have a header `Authorization: Bearer <your callback token>`.

 By default, callbacks are sent to the specified URL in case the submitted transaction has status `REJECTED` or `MINED`.
 In case the client wants to receive the intermediate status updates (`SEEN_IN_ORPHAN_MEMPOOL` and `SEEN_ON_NETWORK`) about the transaction, additionally the `X-FullStatusUpdates` header needs to be set to `true`.
 See the [API documentation](api.html) for more information.
 `X-MaxTimeout` header determines maximum number of seconds to wait for transaction new statuses before request expires (default 5sec, max value 30s).